 Butcher, Baker, Candlestick maker

-wouldn’t work well in Chad with temps hitting 114*F this week.
+Butcher, Baker and Candlestick maker… Well, the last one wouldn’t work well in Chad with temps hitting 114*F this week.

-I like being a “baker” but “butcher”… I
+I like being a “baker” but “butcher”… I tolerate.

-off the long tendon.
+I first have to wash it then cut off all the fat and take off the long tendon.
 I cut it for different recipes and bag it for the freezer.
+It’s not something I enjoy doing, but it’s a part of life here.

 The pumpkins here taste really great and make wonderful pies and breads.
 When I get one I bake it in a solar oven, scoop out the pumpkin and "voila".
 Jim was ecstatic.